FixedEffects/FixedEffectModels.jl/README.md

-  In addition to specifying main effects, it is possible to specify interactions using the `&` operator:
+  In addition to specifying main effects, specify interactions using the `&` operator:

   ```julia
   using DataFrames, RDatasets, FixedEffectModels